C4ptainCrunch/thesis/source/index.rst

         ...

         def step(self, action):
-            # If we already did compute the children node, juste return it
+            # If we already did compute the children node, just return it
             if self.children[action] is not None:
                 new_game = self.children[action]
                 captures = new_game.captures[self.current_player] - self.captures[self.current_player]